 If you are looking for an unforgettable experience in Mauritius, then you cannot miss the ‘swim with the wild dolphins‘ boat trip!
 It’s one of the most memorable things to do on your Mauritius vacation.

 After a short ride, your boat will stop in the middle of nowhere and while you’re wondering what will happen now, you’ll immediately see some dolphins coming out of the water.
 The bright light of the early sun and the shape of those wonderful creatures so close to you is something you won’t forget, but… the best is yet to come!

 Practical information: Dolphin trips always take place early morning as that is the best time to see them.
 But it’s totally worth the early start!
-Here you can book your swimming with dolphins experience in Mauritius.
+Here you can find a big selection of swimming with dolphins or dolphin-watching experiences.